amikael/HELFI/README.md

 * **Principal Investigator** Docent Ph.D.
 Anssi Yli-Jyrä (license negotiations, supervision, the corpus documentation, data curation)
 * M.Th.
 Josi Purhonen (free resource selection, data curation, resource switchover and its documentation, UNICODE translation)

+# To-Do

+1. The remaining licensing issues with the Hebrew Bible base text should be resolved.

+1. The morphological glosses of extractors (%inflection, %mod, etc.) should be reviewed and corrected where necessary.

+1. The Hebrew text needs non-numerical Strong's lemmas or the lemmas used in the Finnish Analytical Bible Concordance.

+1. The codes and the alignment guidelines in the corpus need to be documented.

+1. The inter-annotation agreement on the alignment and morphological disambiguation should be estimated.

 # Contact